IA-2 Identification and Authentication (organizational users)

 AC-9 Previous Logon (Access) Notification

-UserLock displays a welcome message to users at every logon, which includes information about previous connection events involving their credential.
-Your IT team can personalise this message.
+UserLock displays a welcome message to users at every logon, which includes information about previous connection events involving their credentials.
+Your IT team can also personalize this message to include:

 - Date and time of the last successful logon